ivaleraM/GLFM/README.md

     -For R:

-        - Go to R to make sure it recognises the GSL package you previously installed with brew: install.packages('gsl',type = source)
+        - First make sure R internally recognises the GSL package you previously installed, in R: install.packages('gsl',type = source)

-        - Go to "GLFM/src" and unzip RcppGSLExample.zip
+        - Go to the cloned repo "~/GLFM/src" and unzip RcppGSLExample.zip

         - In terminal run: R build RcppGSLExample (this will create a .tar.gz file, called RcppGSLExample+_$VERSION+tar.gz, replace $VERSION with the name of your file)

         - In terminal run: R install RcppGSLExample+_$VERSION+tar.gz

         - Open R and load the package: library("RcppGSLExample")